Anclagen/Community-Science-Museum-SP1/README.md

 ## Getting Started

-1. Simply clone the repo:
+1. Download the zip of the project or clone the repo with GitHub desktop/the terminal in vsc:

 ```bash
 git clone https://github.com/Anclagen/Community-Science-Museum-SP1.git
 ```
+2. Open in Visual Studio Code and use the Live Server Preview extension to view the site.

 ## Contributing

-This project requires no contrubutions.
+This project requires no contributions.
+Although any suggestions and feedback are welcomed to help me improve in future projects.

 ## Contact